JasonSchrode/Starbucks-Intern/README.md

 1) Some of the Add buttons will be not be functional; this is to keep a linear flow for this prototype.
 However, if you select top-left, middle, and bottom-right in that order, it will flow properly.

 The rest of the app is pretty self-explanatory.
 Explore and enjoy.

+*Note: this prototype is an early version and is built on a fixed-width layout, so it may not be viewable on mobile.
+View on desktop for best results.